ciscoheat/haxedci-example/README.md

 * An asynchronous DOS console
 * ...and more!

-A very good example of how well DCI maps to Use cases is found in the recreation of the classic Snake game, created with haxedci and Haxeflixel: [SnakeDCI](https://github.com/ciscoheat/SnakeDCI)
+A nice example of how well DCI maps to Use cases is found in the recreation of the classic Snake game, created with haxedci and Haxeflixel: [SnakeDCI](https://github.com/ciscoheat/SnakeDCI)

 ## DCI Resources
 **Recommended:** [DCI – How to get ahead in system architecture](http://www.silexlabs.org/wwx2014-speech-andreas-soderlund-dci-how-to-get-ahead-in-system-architecture/) - My latest DCI speech.